 Full Time Officers

-Deputy Chief Jeffrey T. Gillen has served the residents of Groveland with the police department since 1990.
-He has served in many capacities within the department including becoming the department’s first Detective, Corporal and served as Sergeant for several years until being promoted to Deputy Chief of Police.
-For many years, Deputy Gillen has been instrumental as the department’s lead investigator in several serious criminal cases in Groveland with the successful prosecution of many offenders.
+Chief Jeffrey T. Gillen has served the residents of Groveland with the police department since 1990.
+He has served in many capacities within the department including becoming the department’s first Detective, Corporal and served as Sergeant for several years until being promoted to Deputy Chief of Police in July 2008.
+For many years, Chief Gillen has been instrumental as the department’s lead investigator in several serious criminal cases in Groveland with the successful prosecution of many offenders.

-Today, he is the department’s Executive Officer and is responsible for all administrative operations of the police department including the critical recruitment and selection process as well as continuing to supervise all criminal investigations and prosecutions.
-Deputy Gillen’s perseverance and strong leadership skills led to the Groveland Police Department becoming one of the first police departments in the area to be awarded Certification status with the Massachusetts Police Accreditation Commission.
+Promoted to Police Chief in June of 2017, he is responsible for all administrative operations of the police department including the critical recruitment and selection process as well as continuing to supervise all criminal investigations and prosecutions.
+Chief Gillen’s perseverance and strong leadership skills led to the Groveland Police Department becoming one of the first police departments in the area to be awarded Certification status with the Massachusetts Police Accreditation Commission.
 He is a certified assessor for the MPAC and has been a “Team Leader” for several police department assessments.

-Sgt.
+Lt.
 McDonald has served with the Groveland Police Department since July of 1989 after being with the Boxford Police Department for 2 years.
 He was first assigned to the midnight shift and was Groveland’s DARE Officer for many years.
-Promoted to Sergeant in 2008, he is assigned to the 3 PM – 11 PM shift, and his duties include supervising the Communications Department, FTO (Field Training Officer) supervisor, I.T. specialist, Public Records supervisor and the LEAPS/CJIS rep. He is also the Firearms Licensing Official for the department and coordinates the on-line in-service training programs for all employees.
+Promoted to Sergeant in 2008, he was assigned to the 3 PM – 11 PM shift, and his duties include supervising the Communications Department, FTO (Field Training Officer) supervisor, I.T. specialist, Public Records supervisor and the LEAPS/CJIS rep. He is also the Firearms Licensing Official for the department and coordinates the on-line in-service training programs for all employees.
 Named the Admin Sergeant in 2013, he coordinates many functions of the department including maintenance of the Records Management System, NIBRs reporting, Motor Vehicle Crash reports, grant applications and Motor Vehicle Citation tracking and reports.
+Promoted to Lieutenant in June of 2017, he assumed the duties of Executive Officer of the department, responsible for the day to day operations and supervising the 3 Sergeants.
 He has obtained professional development training from the New England Institute of Law Enforcement Management and the Massachusetts Police Institute in leadership functions and critical incident management.
-Sgt.
+Lt.
 McDonald earned a Bachelor’s Degree in Criminal Justice from Western New England College.

 Sgt.
 Ryan was one of the Department’s full time dispatchers and graduated from the Massachusetts Criminal Justice Training Council Reading Police Academy in February 2008.
-He is a use of force/defensive tactics instructor and is in charge of the department’s BT (Breathalizer) machine He serves in the United States Marine Corps Reserve and is currently assigned to an evening/midnight jump shift.
+He is a use of force/defensive tactics instructor and is in charge of the department’s BT (Breathalizer) machine.
+Sgt.
+Ryan was assigned the duties of Admin Sergeant in July of 2017, and will be responsible for scheduling and training.
+He served in the United States Marine Corps Reserve and is currently assigned to the 3pm-11pm shift.

 Off.
 Gorski is the police department’s evidence control officer and the use of force/defensive tactics instructor.
 He has worked as a court officer and at the Essex County Sheriff’s Dept. He started working in Groveland April 1997.
 He holds an associate’s degree in C.J. from Hesser College and a Bachelors Degree in Criminal Justice from Western New England College.
 He also holds a Masters Degree in Criminal Justice from Western New England College.